 General Travel Tips For Barcelona to Get the Best of Your Trip

 One of the first Barcelona tips that everyone is going to give you will be about La Rambla street.
 Do not go to any cafes or restaurants there.
 Seriously.

 Many locals along with travelers who have been to Barcelona multiple times, feel pretty sorry for tourists who inspiredly taste seafood, paella or tapas anywhere on La Rambla, not suspecting that all the dishes were just warmed up in the microwave but cooked three days ago.

 The more you travel in Spain, the more you’ll be noticing that locals value freshly prepared food and know that it doesn’t cost a lot.
 Barcelona is no exception here.
 Unfortunately, though, it’s hard to find a place with such an approach to food on La Rambla street.
 Everything is overpriced there and, honestly, is not even close to authentic freshly made dishes.

 If hunger is taking you by surprise in the Old Town, better delve into the neighborhoods of Gothic Quarters, El Raval or Born.
 Choose the “menu of the day” (Menu del Dia in Spanish) which includes a three-course meal with wine at a very reasonable price.

 The cost of this meal in the center will vary from 12 to 14 euros per person.
 If you are anywhere near the Plaza Catalunya, I recommend checking the Centfocs restaurant with excellent grilled dishes or the La Lluna with a decent selection of fish and seafood.
-We also enjoyed the butifarra sausage with rice dish at the Bodega la Puntual restaurant and tapas at Bar del Pla.
+We also enjoyed the butifarra sausage with rice dish at the Bodega la Puntual restaurant and tapas with craft beer at Ale&Hop.

 Do Not Pay Full Price For Museums